ueberdosis/ai-agent-custom-llm-demos/README.md

 # AI Agent Custom LLM Demos

+> **⚠️ Note: The AI Agent extension is deprecated and developers should migrate to the AI Toolkit [https://tiptap.dev/product/ai-toolkit](https://tiptap.dev/product/ai-toolkit).**

-A comprehensive Next.js project showcasing how to integrate the [Tiptap AI Agent extension](https://tiptap.dev/docs/content-ai/capabilities/agent/overview) with a custom backend and AI model provider.
-This repository contains **12 complete demos** demonstrating different integration patterns and capabilities.
-It follows the [Custom LLM Integration guides](https://tiptap.dev/docs/content-ai/capabilities/agent/custom-llms) available in our docs.
+A comprehensive Next.js project showcasing how to integrate the [Tiptap AI Agent extension](https://tiptap.dev/docs/content-ai/capabilities/agent/overview) with a custom backend and AI model providers.

 ## 🚀 Quick Start